robspassky/sqlshell/src/docs/users-guide.md

     on, 1, yes, true
     off, 0, no, false

+> Values can be quoted, either with paired single or double quotes.
+Currently,
+> the only real use for that feature is to clear string settings.
+Values like
+> `schema` can be cleared by setting them to the empty string, as follows:

+    .set schema=""

 > The supported settings are:
 >
 > * `ansi`: Whether or not to use ANSI terminal escape sequences in output.